 We're now entering the hardest but most necessary section of this process.
 If you think the first three steps were a challenge, prepare yourself.

 Life is not measured by how much you own.Luke 12:15

 - Framed photos and documents or mementos you see and handle on a regular basis are items you deemed worth displaying in the past.
 Curate the best from this select group, and feel confident that they effectively represent your life.

 - Include any photo albums or scrapbooks.
 You've taken time and effort to put these together – they deserve to be kept and enjoyed by you and your descendants.

 - Keep three, or at most four, collections.
 Figure out which are your favorites.
 (By the way, books are a collection.
 So are Christmas decorations.)

 - Choose your favorite pieces of wall art.
 Set a limit, such as two or three items for each room of your new home.
 (Okay, okay... you don't have to count a wall clock or your dresser mirror as wall décor.)

 - They aren't keepsakes, but you'll need important papers such as birth and marriage certificates, military discharge papers, loan documents or deeds, tax returns and the like.
 For most people, these documents can be stored in one sturdy fireproof box.*

-- If you have memorabilia piled in boxes, decomposing, admit that no matter your emotional response, the truth is they don't actually mean much.
-If they did, you would have done more than toss them into a box.
-You might say, "But they're my memories!"
+Maybe you're saying, "But they're my memories!"
 They aren't facilitating memories – they're in a pile at the back of a closet.
 If a family member has offered to go through and digitize them, don't presume on his patience and good nature.
 There's no reason for him to deal with what you couldn't be bothered to do yourself.
 Choose one box to give to that generous person, and be thankful that he may make it worthwhile.